nathan-gilbert/graphworks/README.md

 ## A graph theoretic module for Python

 This is a very old project I created for a class as an Undergrad.
-It's not in a working state at the moment but I'm interested in getting back into mathematics so am slowly reworking it and improving the code quality.
+It's not in a working state at the moment but I'm getting back into the mathematics involved here and am slowly reworking and improving the code quality.

 ## Requirements